cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/index.html.md

 Cloud Foundry provides support for the Rails asset pipeline.
 This means that if you don't choose to precompile assets before deployment to Cloud Foundry, precompilation will occur when the application is staged.
 To precompile asssets before deployment use the following command:

-Cloud Foundry provides support for the Rails asset pipeline.
-This means that if you don't choose to precompile assets before deployment to Cloud Foundry, precompilation will occur when the application is staged.
-To precompile asssets before deployment use the following command;

 <pre class="terminal">
 rake assets:precompile
 </pre>